andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 </figure>

 The final ascent tracks the moderate pitch of the mountain's shoulder.
-Patches of small, vibrant flowers line the path, explosions of yellows, reds, and pinks spackle the mottled green of the dewy moss.
+Patches of small but vibrant flowers line the path, sparkles of yellows, reds, and pinks hidden within the mottled green mats of dewy moss.
 Small fields of snow luxuriate in shady alcoves, stubbornly clinging to their crystalline structure.

 The plateaued summit of Mt Prest sinks beneath our hiking boots, waterlogged from the winter's snowpack.